KUNLP/MMID/Experimental_Results.md

 **Figure 4: Difference in error type distribution for Task 4 under image-based and text-based inputs on the English version of MMID**

 The error analysis results for Task 4 are shown in Figures 3 and 4.
-Under the image-based input setting, the average accuracy remains low at 42.0% and 52.2% on the Korean and English versions, respectively, whereas it rises substantially to 75.4% and 89.1% under the text-based attribute setting.
-According to the error type analysis in Figures 3 and 4, where each value is defined as the image-based error proportion minus the text-based error proportion, surface-level errors related to low-level visual attributes such as color or print decrease, while structural-shape errors increase.
+As shown in Table 1 and Table 2, the average accuracy under the image-based input setting remains low at 42.0% for the Korean version and 52.2% for the English version, whereas it rises substantially to 75.4% and 89.1%, respectively, under the text-based input setting.
+Figures 3 and 4 report the differences in error type proportions, with each value defined as the image-based error proportion minus the text-based error proportion.
+Under this comparison, surface-level errors related to low-level visual attributes such as color or print decrease, whereas structural-shape errors increase.
 These results suggest that MLLMs still struggle when they need to integrate multiple visual cues to reason about attributes.

 In contrast, global-style errors show different patterns across languages.
 In the Korean version, the proportion of global-style errors increases (Figure 3), whereas in the English version it decreases (Figure 4).
 One possible explanation is that global-style judgments are more sensitive to language-specific expressions than structural-shape judgments.
 Structural-shape errors mainly arise from difficulties in jointly understanding multiple image attributes and their relations, which makes them consistently more challenging under image-based inputs.
-By contrast, global-style judgments may rely more on abstract preference expressions in dialogue in addition to visual cues.
-For example, when the dialogue includes an utterance such as 'Then I also want to look for a street-style knit cable hoodie', the global-style preference is explicitly stated, making it easier for the model to use linguistic cues alongside visual information.
-Accordingly, differences in Korean and English expressions of style-related preferences may have contributed to the divergent error trends across the two versions.
+In comparison, global-style errors require understanding more global properties of the overall outfit, such as style or fit.
+As a result, global-style judgments may rely not only on visual cues but also on the user’s explicit preference or dispreference expressions in dialogue about the given image.
+For example, when the dialogue includes an utterance such as “Then I also want to look for a street-style knit cable hoodie,” the global-style preference is explicitly stated, making it easier for the model to use linguistic cues alongside visual information.
+Accordingly, the different error trends across the Korean and English versions may indicate that MLLM performance on global-style judgments is influenced by the language of the dialogue text, possibly because most models are pretrained predominantly on English text.

 Overall, these results suggest that current MLLMs are relatively capable of retaining and using dialogue-based requirements across languages, but fine-grained visual perception remains a major challenge.